 The Introduction of Marine Painting in England

 In 1673, two Dutch marine painters, Willem van de Velde the Elder and his son, Willem van de Velde the Younger, arrived in England and brought with them a new genre of painting.
 The Dutch Golden Age seascape painters’ best works captured views off the coast of their native Holland, particularly Dutch shipping vessels and marine battle views.
 By the time they moved to England, they had already achieved a great deal of acclaim, so much so that they were commissioned by King Charles II to engage in "taking and making draughts of sea-fights."
 The powerful example of this father-son duo effectively set the course for the next century of British maritime painting.
 They had a particular influence on the great Charles Brooking, an artist who dominated the genre during the 18th century.
 Browning was particularly renowned for his works composed during the latter half of his life.
 These early marine paintings clearly reflect the influence of their Dutch predecessors.
 Generally captured under calm conditions, the ships evoke a sense of grace and lightness as they gently float across the water.
-Subtle cloudscapes and shifting light is captured thanks to luminous glazes, while an overall sense of tranquility defines these canvases.
+Subtle cloudscapes and shifting light is captured thanks to luminous glazes, while an overall sense of tranquility defines these works of English art.

 H.M.S.
 Bellerophon Lying at Anchor by Thomas Luny.
 Dated 1827.
 M.S.
 Rau (New Orleans)